Semiu/java-codesecurity/README.md

-## Exploring Machine and Deep Learning Models for Analyzing, Classifying, and Detecting Java's Common Vulnerabilities and Exposures.

-This repository contains different research projects on Java CVEs.

-### 1. Text and Static Analysis of Java's Common Vulnerabilities and Exposures in GitHub's Projects.
+### Text and Static Analysis of Java's Common Vulnerabilities and Exposures in GitHub's Projects.

 ![Vulnerabilities tokens](java-cve-analysis/image/vultokens.jpg)